namratarwt96/INTERNSPARK_internship/README.md

 7. Dynamic Display updates using JAVASCRIPT DOM manipulation
 8. Responsive design

-# TASK 3: UI CLONE CHALLENGE ANY 1 APP
+# TASK 3: UI CLONE CHALLENGE OF ANY REAL WORLD APP

 # GOAL: Clone the user interface of a real world website using HTML CSS.